bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

     </source>
 </video>

-The example above shows how a list field can be used in a form connected to SharePoint information, so as that list grows on SharePoint, then the process will information more information dynamically.
+The example in the video shows how a list field that is connected to SharePoint information can be used in a form, so that as the list grows on SharePoint, the information in the Kianda process will update dynamically.

-The list field in conjunction with datasources, provides the opportunity to define an unlimited level cascading dropdown hierarchy very easily.
+The list field, in conjunction with datasources, allows you to define an unlimited level cascading dropdown hierarchy very easily.

 ### Cascading dropdown example

-For example if you have SharePoint or Salesforce lists of customers in different countries and different cities, then you can use the list data source conditions options to filter content based on a parent list.
+Let's say, for example, that you have SharePoint or Salesforce lists of customers in different countries and different cities.
+You can then use the list data source conditions options to filter content based on that parent list.

-The video below shows how cascading lists connected to data sources works in practice.
+This video shows how cascading lists connected to data sources works in practice.

 ***How to create cascading dropdowns***